Waste education

 How:

-• With your scissors, cut the toilet rolls in half them make some small 2cm cuts in to one end of the roll and fold in ends flat like you would close a box.
+• With your scissors, cut the toilet rolls in half.
+Then make some small 2cm cuts in one end of the roll and fold in ends flat like you're closing a box.

-• Place the pots into the waterproof tray or container.
-Fill the pots with moist potting mix, place seeds at depth as recommended on seed packet.
+• Place the pots in the waterproof tray or container.
+Fill the pots with moist potting mix, place seeds at the recommended depth (found on the seed packet).
 Cover with potting mix and water.
-(The waterproof tray prevents from water leaking everywhere.)
+(The waterproof tray prevents water from leaking everywhere.)

 • Place in a sunny, warm position like a window sill.

-• Check on your seeds daily, keep soil moist and within days (to weeks depending on seeds) you will see your seedlings start to sprout.
+• Check on your seeds daily and keep the soil moist.
+Within days you will see your seedlings starting to sprout.

 • Once your seedling is strong enough, you can plant straight into the garden.